 So, you have started a blog for your business – great!
 But are you seeing the results you had hoped for?
 Perhaps you have been blogging for months without much fanfare, or maybe you just started and want some tips for writing blog posts.
 Whatever your situation, there are key rules every blogger must follow when it comes to crafting useful content that readers will consume, enjoy, and share with others.
 But how do you write a blog post that gives you the results you desire?
 Read on, blogging novice, it’s time to take notes.

-Tips for Writing Click-Worthy Blog Posts
+Tips for Writing Click-Worthy Blog Posts for Website Optimization

 A regularly-updated company blog can play an integral part of increasing visits to your website, but it is just the beginning.
 Search engines don’t just love content, they love SEO-friendly content, and the more pages of click-worthy SEO content you have on your website, the more pages can be indexed and then found by your target audience on search engines.
 A keyword-focused blog can make a significant difference in your search rankings while playing a crucial role in acquiring new and returning customers.